Bell AH-1Z Viper: Design

-The cockpit of the AH-1Z has been designed so that both crewmembers have virtually identical controls; it can be readily flown from either the front or rear positions.
+The cockpit of the AH-1Z has been designed so that both crewmembers have virtually identical controls.
+It can be flown from the front or rear positions.
 These positions incorporate a Hands on Collective and Stick (HOCAS) side-stick architecture, which enables many functions to be carried out by the pilot without moving their hands from the flight controls.
-Both of the two crew stations are provisioned with a pair of 8×6-inch multifunction liquid crystal displays (LCD) and a single 4.2×4.2-inch dual function LCD.
-The AH-1Z has an integrated avionics system developed by Northrop Grumman; this system includes two mission computers and an automatic flight control system.
+Both of the two crew stations have a pair of 8×6-inch multifunction liquid crystal displays (LCD) and a single 4.2×4.2-inch dual function LCD.

+The AH-1Z has an integrated avionics system developed by Northrop Grumman.
+This system includes two mission computers and an automatic flight control system.
 The communications suite combines a U.S. Navy RT-1824 integrated radio, UHF/VHF, COMSEC and modem into a single unit.
 The navigation suite includes an embedded GPS inertial navigation system, a digital map system and Meggitt's low-airspeed air data subsystem, which allows weapons delivery when hovering.

 Crew members are equipped with the Thales "Top Owl" helmet-mounted sight and display system.
-This display provides a 24-hour day/night capability and a binocular display with a 40° field of view; its visor projection provides forward-looking infrared (FLIR) or video imagery.
-Furthermore, it has been designed from the onset to accommodate in-service upgrades.
+This display provides a 24-hour day/night capability and a binocular display with a 40° field of view.
+Its visor projection provides forward-looking infrared (FLIR) or video imagery.
+It has been designed from the onset to accommodate in-service upgrades.
 The Lockheed Martin target sight system (TSS) incorporates a third-generation FLIR sensor which provides target sighting and identification in day, night, or adverse weather conditions.
-It is a passive sensor, unlike radar, thus is untrackable.
+It is a passive sensor unlike radar, and untrackable.
 The TSS has various view modes and can track with FLIR or by TV.
 The same system is also used on the KC-130J Harvest HAWK.

 Operational history

 United States

 A U.S. Marine Corps AH-1Z lands on in 2010.

-During May 2005, it was announced that the AH-1Z had completed its first round of sea-based flight trials.
-On 15 October 2005, the USMC, through the Naval Air Systems Command, accepted delivery of the first AH-1Z production standard helicopter.
-Both the AH-1Z and UH-1Y completed their developmental testing during early 2006.
-During the first quarter of 2006, initial examples of the type were transferred to the Operational Test Unit at the NAS Patuxent River to undergo operational evaluation (OPEVAL) testing.
+In May 2005, the AH-1Z completed its first round of sea-based flight trials.
+In October 2005, the USMC, through the Naval Air Systems Command, accepted delivery of the first AH-1Z production standard helicopter.
+In early 2006, the AH-1Z and UH-1Y completed their developmental testing.
+In early 2006, initial examples of the type were transferred to the Operational Test Unit at the NAS Patuxent River to undergo operational evaluation (OPEVAL) testing.
 In February 2008, both the AH-1Z and UH-1Y began the second and final portion of OPEVAL testing.
-On 30 September 2010, the USMC declared that the AH-1Z had attained combat readiness.
+In September 2010, the USMC declared that the AH-1Z had attained combat readiness.